Your six-step guide to a purchasing process:

-First, identify what your organization needs or what you typically buy to define the business requirements.
+First, identify what your organisation needs or what you typically buy to define the business requirements.
 Once you understand what each department purchases or needs, you can work towards understanding costs, and where you'll be able to save, based on consolidating purchasing and choosing one supplier.
 For example, employees from different departments might be buying the same products from different suppliers, so you can consolidate this buying function with one supplier and negotiate a discounted rate.

 Create your purchase requisition

-A purchase requisition is an "application" for when anyone in your organization wants to make a purchase.
+A purchase requisition is an "application" for when anyone in your organisation wants to make a purchase.
 A requisition can be created automatically or manually depending on your company.
 However, an online P2P system can automatically generate a purchasing request from a supplier catalog in your system, route to the appropriate approvers(s), and create a purchase order from the approved purchase requisition. eProcurement

 streamlines the entire process, saving you time and money right from the start.